NidhinPPramod/BUS_BUDDY_MakeATon/README.md

-CAMPUSGO - Make a Ton 6.0
+BUS BUDDY - Make a Ton 6.0

-CAMPUSGO is a web application designed to streamline and improve the management of bus services within educational institutions.
+BUS BUDDY is a web application designed to streamline and improve the management of bus services within educational institutions.

-Project overview: CAMPUSGO simplifies the management of institutional bus services, creating a seamless experience for institutions, bus drivers, and passengers.
+Project overview: BUS BUDDY simplifies the management of institutional bus services, creating a seamless experience for institutions, bus drivers, and passengers.
 By offering real-time bus tracking, secure payment options, driver-admin features, it empowers users to plan their journey better and stay informed about bus timings, late schedules, and cancellations.
 It is a web application that enhances the efficiency and user-friendlyness of bus services within the campus.

 Team Members:
 1.Sai Krishna